Should I change my Microsoft Windows page file size?

 On a different partition

-No. Storing the page file on a different partition of the same drive as Windows increases the hard drive seek times and will reduce system performance.
+No. Storing the page file on a different partition of the same drive as Windows increases the hard drive seek times and reduces system performance.

 On a different drive

-This may deliver a slight increase in performance, however, we still recommend this for computer enthusiasts looking to tweak their computer for a minimum performance gain.
-If you plan on putting the page file on a separate drive, create a partition large enough for the page file on that drive and only keep the page file in that partition.
+Configuring your page file to be located o n a different drive or partition may deliver a slight increase in performance.
+If you plan on putting the page file on a separate drive, create a partition large enough for it and only keep the page file in that partition.
 For almost every Windows user, we still recommend letting Windows manage the page file on the primary drive.

 I have an SSD, should I use a non-SSD for a page file?

-There are people that suggest using an HDD as a second drive for a page file, reducing the overall read/writes done to the SSD, and extending the life of the drive.
-However, today's SSD are rated to transfer 20 GB+ of data daily for 5-years and often have a MTBF of 1,000,000 hours, which is well beyond what the average user does on their computer.
+There are people who suggest using an HDD (hard disk drive) as a second drive for a page file, reducing the overall read/writes done to the SSD (solid-state drive), and extending its life.
+However, today's SSD are rated to transfer 20 GB+ of data daily for 5-years and often have an MTBF (mean time between failure) of 1,000,000 hours.
 Moving the page file to a slower hard drive can cause the computer to have to wait for the slower HDD to catch up to the SSD.

 How about putting the page file on a USB flash drive or hard drive?

-No, again this will reduce the system performance.
-While it is true the access times on flash memory can be faster than a hard drive, the transfer speeds over USB are much slower.
+No, again this reduces the system performance.
+While it is true the access times on flash memory can be faster than a hard drive, the transfer speeds over USB (universal serial bus) are much slower.

-How do I see how much my page file is using?
+How do I see how much my page file uses?

 See viewing Windows virtual memory or page file settings for further information about accessing this information.